Law Firms

 Source: www.moellerip.com

 Dominica is an English common law jurisdiction, independent since 1978, and not to be confused with the Dominican Republic.
-Legal Basis of Dominica is the Marks, Collective Marks and Trade Names Act 1999, which was put into force on February 2nd, 2009.
+The legal basis of Dominica is the Marks, Collective Marks and Trade Names Act 1999, which was put into force on February 2, 2009.

 Trademark protection is obtained by registration.
 It can also be acquired by sufficient public recognition.
 It is the first to use rather than the first to register who has the superior right.
 Prior use, however is not required; an applicant only needs to declare an intent to use.

-The application is filed at the trade marks registry at Roseau, Dominica
+The application is filed at the trade marks registry in Roseau, Dominica

 Multi-class applications are possible.